Leaving children at home alone

 How mature the child is

 It is important to consider the child's maturity.
-It might be acceptable to leave a mature 12 year old alone, but not a 13 year old who isn't mature and may put themselves or others at risk of harm.
+It might be acceptable to leave a mature 12 year old alone, but not a 13 year old or older who isn't mature and may put themselves or others at risk of harm.

 The National Society for the Prevention of Cruelty to Children (NSPCC) advises that:

-"children under the age of about 12 are rarely mature enough to cope in an emergency and should not be left at home alone for a long period of time
+- children under the age of 12 are rarely mature enough to cope in an emergency and should not be left at home alone for a long period of time

 - children under the age of 16 should not be left alone overnight

 If you intend leave your child home alone, you should:

 - leave a contact phone number and make sure you can answer it right away

 - leave a separate contact list of people you trust, in case your child can't contact you

-- talk to your child before you leave about how to stay safe, and tell them not to open the door to strangers
+- talk to your child before you leave about how to stay safe, and tell them not to open the door or invite strangers into the house

-- make sure dangerous objects like matches and knives are out of reach, as well as medicines and dangerous chemicals are in a locked cupboard
+- make sure dangerous objects like matches and knives are out of reach, as well ensure that all medicines (drugs) and dangerous chemicals are in a locked cupboard

 - leave clear instructions on what to do in case of an emergency (like a fire)